 For much of my work, design-based research (DBR) is a useful method because it is interested in exploring “novel learning and teaching environments,” discovering learning theories that are contextual, contributing to our understanding of design, and finally, providing an opportunity for innovation (DBR Collective, 2004, p.
 8).
 Innovation in DBR can come in the form of “ontological” innovation that involves the iteration of implementations and descriptions of the details of the iterations (diSessa & Cobb, 2004, p.
 100).
 I often investigate the lived experiences of participants to answer my research questions.
 I employ hermeneutic phenomenological methods (Heidegger, 1927/1962). van Manen (1997) defines hermeneutic phenomenology as “a descriptive methodology because it wants to be attentive to how things appear, it wants to let things speak for themselves” (p.
 180).
 In hermeneutic phenomenological methods, an emphasis is on interpretation based on cultural, social, and historical contexts.
 Every experience should be described and understood in relation to the prior and current contexts within which it resides.

 My future plans involve continuing my two lines of research in the following ways.
-In my investigation of learning spaces, I have plans to redesign a data collection tool that builds upon a tool I previously developed while at Penn State to understand learning in open, collaborative, and technology-enabled learning spaces.
+In my investigation of learning spaces, I have plans to redesign a data collection tool that builds upon a tool I previously developed during my time at Penn State to understand learning in open, collaborative, and technology-enabled learning spaces.
 I envision the tool would assist in my future research on how people learn in spaces.
 My work on distributed expertise leads to a vision for seeking external funding.
 I envision seeking external funding for new research on co-created learning spaces that will build upon distributed expertise within a community.
 A co-created learning space might offer programming for youth to explore topics of interest (e.g., making, human-centered design, earth and space science).
 The research plan would focus on an investigation into the distributed nature of expertise among peers, and the agentic role of humans, tools, and spaces within the co-created learning space.

 - DBR Collective.
 (2003).
 Design-based research: An emerging paradigm for educational inquiry.
 Educational Researcher, 32(1), 5-8.